revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"><summary> Explanation </summary>

-When a MapReduce program starts, the Mappers execute on the DNs on which blocks of the input file(s) are stored in HDFS.
-The Mappers execute against the splits of the input file(s).
-Once the Mappers finish execution, like keys and their associated values are sent to the same DN as input to a Reducer.
-This is the Shuffle phase.
+When a MapReduce program starts, the Mappers execute on the DNs on which blocks of the input file(s) are stored in HDFS.The Mappers execute against the splits of the input file(s).Once the Mappers finish execution, like keys and their associated values are sent to the same DN as input to a Reducer.This is the Shuffle phase.

-All of the work of the MapReduce program is performed on the DNs.
-That is where the data that the MR program works on resided.
+All of the work of the MapReduce program is performed on the DNs.That is where the data that the MR program works on resided.

 </details>
 </details>